Work Health & Safety for Statutory Supervisors

 If you are concerned about whether you have the required skills to complete this course successfully, reasonable adjustments can be made.
 Ensure you raise these concerns with your course trainer as soon as possible either prior to or as close thereafter the course commences.

-You will need access to work/ practice environment
+You will need access to a work/ practice environment and organisational policies and procedures.

 How will you be assessed?